|

 Trial.

-Mona, Affandi and Juraimi were tried
+Mona, Affandi and Juraimi were tried before Judge Datuk

-before Judge Datuk Mokhtar Sidin sitting in the Temerloh
+Mokhtar Sidin sitting in

-High Court in 1995, charged with murder under Section 302 of the Malaysian penal
+the Temerloh High Court in 1995, charged with murder

-code, a crime which carries a mandatory death sentence.
+under Section 302 of the Malaysian penal code, a crime which carries a

 The trial was a media sensation.
 Mona and Affandi